benbranyon/slsc-splash/wp-content/plugins/wp-smushit/readme.txt

 = 3.12.0 ( 2022-10-11 )
 - New: Bulk smush images in the background!
-- New: 50 images limit removed for free users
+- New: Revised limits on bulk image optimization
 - New: Better GDPR compliance by replacing Google fonts with Bunny fonts
 - New: Filter on media library page to view media items with errors
 - New: Option to receive an email once bulk smush is complete